-Create A Healthy Yard This Spring
+Create A Healthy Yard

 Want to upgrade your yard, but don’t know where to start?
 Conservation Halton hosts Homeowner Workshops each year.
 Our staff experts will lead you through all the steps to creating a gardening plan which is low cost, environmentally friendly and enhances the beauty of your garden and curb appeal.

 Registration is now open.
 There is a small fee for the workshops to help cover the costs; the full series of three workshops is $20 (tax included), while each workshop separately is $8 (tax included):

 Burlington West: Bethel Church – 616 Dundas St. E., Waterdown

 - Tuesday October 16 – 6:30 pm to 8:00 pm – Getting Started!
 Learning to Go With the Flow